bpadgette/ozone/README.md

 | [ ] ?             | HTTP/2                                                                                                        |
 | [ ] ?             | Websockets                                                                                                    |

-View [closed pull requests](https://github.com/bpadgette/ozone/pulls?q=is%3Apr+is%3Aclosed) fir more details.
+View [closed pull requests](https://github.com/bpadgette/ozone/pulls?q=is%3Apr+is%3Aclosed) for more details.

 ## Hello, World! <a name="hello-world"></a>